Amnesty urges leaders to stand up to Turkish rights violations

 Erdogan was himself the subject of an Amnesty human rights campaign when, as mayor of Istanbul in 1998, he upset authorities by publicly reading a poem and was detained.
 Amnesty campaigned for his release.

-(Reporting by Thomas Escritt; Editing by Helen Popper)
+Reporting by Thomas Escritt; Editing by Helen Popper